kdeldycke/kevin-deldycke-blog/content/posts/top-1-percent-open-source-developer.md

 ![](/uploads/2011/ohloh-rank-from-bronze-to-silver.png)

 Other interesting statistic is that I'm now ranked as open-source developer number 5673 on a population of 438276.
-Which place me in the top 1.3% of the population ! :D
+Which place me in the top 1.3% of the population! :D

 That's exciting, but irrelevant.
 Ohloh stats must be taken with a huge grain of salt.